challengein/scraper/README.md

 | job      |  React  |
 | location | Berlin  |

-## Env variables for linkedInScraper
+## Env variables for LinkedInScraper

 create .env file in root of project